The Covent-Garden Journal: Content

 The first number of the periodical was published on 4 January 1752, and sold at a price of three pence.
 For most of its run, the journal was issued twice a week, on Tuesday and Saturday.
 Each number consisted of an introductory remark or essay (written by Fielding), domestic and foreign news with annotations, advertisements, an obituary, a births and marriages panel, and other sundries.

 One section, entitled "Covent Garden", concerned Fielding's position as a magistrate at Bow Street.
 The column ran in every issue until 27 June 1752, appearing irregularly thereafter.
 It dealt with crime and legal matters and provided insight into the cases that Fielding dealt with on a regular basis, but the presentation was less organized and more informal than standard legal records.
 Most of the information on the cases was provided by Joshua Brogden, one of Fielding's clerks.

-Particularly in the opening comment and the news, Fielding injected a degree of wit or "liveliness" not seen in his previous publications; he stated in the first number that he planned to avoid the "dullness" seen in other contemporary periodicals:
+Particularly in the opening comment and the news, Fielding injected a degree of wit or "liveliness" not seen in his previous publications.
+He stated in the first number that he planned to avoid the "dullness" seen in other contemporary periodicals:

 Discussion in the Journal was chiefly concerned with matters of literary criticism, and "the social and moral health of the body politic".
 Most of the opening essays took a decidedly unpolitical tone.
 Exceptions were those in numbers 42, 50, and 58.
 Number 42 mocked the Country Tories by imagining how an Ancient Greek or Roman would react to party politics: "... convey [him] to a Hunting-Match, or Horse Race, or any other Meeting of Patriots.
 Will he not immediately conclude from all the Roaring and Ranting, the Hallowing and the Hazzaing, the Gaming and Drinking, ... that he is actually present at the Orgia of Bacchus, or the Celebration of some such Festival?"
-Number 50 blamed the growth of the London mob on poverty laws, and number 58 targeted the "Independent Electors of Westminster".
+Number 50 blamed the growth of the London mob on poverty laws.
+Number 58 targeted the "Independent Electors of Westminster".